dc-js/dc.js/web/docs/api-latest.md

 These filter constructors are used as appropriate by the various charts to implement brushing.
 We mention below which chart uses which filter.
 In some cases, many instances of a filter will be added.

+Each of the dc.js filters is an object with the following properties:
+* `isFiltered` - a function that returns true if a value is within the filter
+* `filterType` - a string identifying the filter, here the name of the constructor

+Currently these filter objects are also arrays, but this is not a requirement.
+Custom filters can be used as long as they have the properties above.

 **Kind**: static property of <code>[dc](#dc)</code>

 * [.filters](#dc.filters) : <code>Object</code>